minekube/gate/site/content/en/docs/Getting Started/running-gate.md

 ### 3. Running Gate

-Make sure you are have a terminal open inside the same path as the `config.yaml` and run the Gate binary with:
+Make sure you have a terminal open inside the same path as the `config.yaml` and run the Gate binary with:
 - Windows: `gate.exe`
 - Linux: `./gate`